utkarsh820/iris_predictor_app/README.md

-# Iris Predictor App
+# Iris Predictor App (Simplified Version)

 A web application that predicts Iris flower species based on sepal and petal measurements.
-The app also includes an AI-powered Q&A feature about Iris flowers.
+This is a simplified version optimized for deployment on Render.com's free tier.

+## Important Note

+This simplified version removes the following features to ensure stability on Render.com:
+- Matplotlib visualizations
+- Google Gemini AI integration
+- Complex data processing

+The full version with all features is available in the `app.py` file.

 ## Features